lzap/deacon/README.md

 * 256 (8 bits) unique female given names
 * 65,536 (16 bits) unique surnames

+Given names were filtered to be 3-5 characters long, surnames 5-8 characters, therefore generated names are never longer than 14 characters (5+1+8).

 This gives 33,554,432 (25 bits) total of male and female name combinations.
 Built-in generator can either generate randomized succession, or generate combinations based on MAC adresses.

 Examples of MAC-based names:

-* 24:a4:3c:ec:76:06 -> floyd-marvin-tomasso-soran.my.lan
+* 24:a4:3c:ec:76:06 -> bobby-louie-sancher-weeler.my.lan
-* 24:a4:3c:e3:d3:92 -> antonio-marvin-tomasso-mottet.my.lan
+* 24:a4:3c:e3:d3:92 -> bob-louie-sancher-rimando.my.lan

-MAC addresses with same OID part (24:a4:3c in this case) generates the same middle name (MARVIN TOMASSO in the example above), therefore it is possible to guess server (or NIC) vendor from it, or it should be possible to shorten middle names (e.g. floyd-mt-soran.my.lan) in homogeneous environments.
+MAC addresses with same OID part (24:a4:3c in this case) generates the same middle name ("Louie Sancher" in the example above), therefore it is possible to guess server (or NIC) vendor from it, or it should be possible to shorten middle names (e.g. bobby-ls-weeler.my.lan) in homogeneous environments.

 The random name generator makes use of [Fibonacci linear feedback shift register](https://en.wikipedia.org/wiki/Linear_feedback_shift_register) which